jeanmarcjones/chatter/README.md

 - [ ] Input partial
 - [x] Keep message window scrolled to bottom
 - [ ] Create mobile views and app

+### Contributing

+This repository is a personal project.
+Therefore, pull requests will not be accepted.

+### Licence

+This project is licensed under the Unlicense license.